 Prospective investors should note that the investment programs, objectives, leverage policies and strategies of KKR's other real estate funds are substantially different from the investment program and objectives of KREST, despite each strategy focusing on making real estate-related investments.
 Additionally, certain investment opportunities that may be appropriate for KREST may be allocated to other existing or future funds, investment vehicles and accounts managed by KKR and its affiliates.
 Currently, KKR manages funds that invest in "core+" real estate in the United States, Europe and Asia (which are generally substantially stabilized assets generating relatively stable cash flow), with a focus on multifamily housing, build-to-rent properties, industrial properties, offices in innovation markets, senior housing and student housing (together with future accounts with similar investment strategies, the "Private Core+ Accounts").
 KKR believes it is likely that there will be a limited overlap of investment opportunities for us and the Private Core+ Accounts because of our primary investment objective of providing current income.
 KKR also manages KKR Real Estate Finance Trust Inc. and other investment vehicles and accounts, which invest in loans collateralized by commercial real estate (the "RE Credit Accounts").
-KKR believes it is also likely that there will be a limited overlap of investment opportunities for the Fund and the RE Credit Accounts because the Fund's focus on private mezzanine and preferred equity debt interests as compared to the RE Credit Accounts' investment focus on transitional whole loans.
-KKR also manages KKR Real Estate Credit Opportunities L.P., KKR Real Estate Stabilized Credit Partners L.P. and other vehicles and accounts, which invest in the risk retention securities of commercial mortgage securitizations along with other CMBS securities senior to risk retention tranches in commercial mortgage securitizations secured by institutional quality real estate assets (the "Risk Retention Accou
+KKR believes it is also likely that there will be a limited overlap of investment opportunities for us and the RE Credit Accounts").
+KKR believes in the RE Credit Accounts' because the Fund's focus on private mezzanine and preferred equity debt interests as compared to the RE Credit Accounts' investment focus on transitional whole loans.
+KKR also manages KKR Real Estate Credit Opportunities L.P., KKR Real Estate Stabilized Credit Partners L.P. and other vehicles and accounts, which invest in the risk retention securities of commercial mortgage securitizations secure due to the RE Credit Accounts because the Fund's focus on private mezzanine and preferred equity debt interests as compared to the RE Credit